anarichter/anarichter.github.io/_posts/2022-11-14-to-the-station.md

 ---

-<span style="font-size:14px;font-weight:lighter">Virginia Woolf's To the Lighthouse "inspired" me when trying to come up with these sentences</span>
+<span style="font-size:14px;font-weight:lighter">Virginia Woolf's "To the Lighthouse" 'inspired' me when trying to come up with these sentences</span>

 <hr>